 The bottom line is there is no one way to make a holiday fabulous and worthwhile, particularly holidays after divorce.
 The possibilities are endless.
 Meditate on what will make you happy and go for it!
 Even if it means staying in, reading a book and having a hotdog for dinner (provided you aren’t secretly lonely and miserable) is an option.
 Society may try to convince you there are rules about what should and should not be done but the truth is you’ve earned your adult status.

-Holiday Activities to Make Tradition with Your Kids
+Create Holiday Traditions with Your Kids

 Most everyone can recall (most of the time with fondness) the holiday traditions from when they were young.
 Maybe you had hoped to carry some of your childhood traditions forward or had ideas of traditions you would have liked to have started once you married and had children of your own.
 Whether or not you had the opportunity to begin these traditions in your previous married life, holidays after divorce afford you the opportunity to plug in your ideas and carry them forward for years to come.